Huntonion/guessingGame/README.md

 # Guessing Game

-This is a project involing a robot called Link that utilizes ROS to recognize human speech and act according to certain input phrases.
+This is a project involing a robot called turtlebot3 that utilizes ROS to recognize human speech and act according to certain input phrases.

 ## Installation
 requirements:
 - ROS Noetic
 - Vosk
+- turtlebot3 (please follow the guide on https://emanual.robotis.com/docs/en/platform/turtlebot3/quick-start/ on how to setup turtlebot3)

 this application depends on vosk to recognize speech, therefore installing vosk is necessary, so just follow the steps at https://github.com/alphacep/ros-vosk